By SEUNG MIN KIM, CHRIS MEGERIAN, COLLIN BINKLEY and ZEKE MILLER

 Details of the plan have been kept closely guarded as Biden weighed his options.
 The administration said Wednesday the Education Department will release information in the coming weeks for eligible borrowers to sign up for debt relief.
 Cancellation for some would be automatic, if the department has access to to their income information, but others would need to fill out a form.

 Current students would only be eligible for relief if their loans were originated before July 1, 2022.
-Biden is also proposing capping the amount that borrowers must pay monthly on undergraduate loans at 5% of their earnings.
-The Education Department is to post a proposed rule to that effect, which would also cover the unpaid monthly interest for borrowers who remain current with their monthly payments — even when the payments are $0 because their incomes are low.
+Biden is also set to propose capping the amount that borrowers pay monthly on undergraduate loans at 5% of their earnings.

 During the 2020 presidential campaign, Biden was initially skeptical of student loan debt cancellation as he faced off against more progressive candidates for the Democratic nomination.
 Sens.
 Elizabeth Warren, D-Mass., and Bernie Sanders, I-Vt., had proposed cancellations of $50,000 or more.